mintheinkhinemtk/Splunk_BOTS_Labs/README.md

 # Suggestions

-- If you are stuck for an extended period of time, take a deep-rest or sleep and come back with refreshed mind.
+- If you are stuck for an extended period of time, take a deep-rest or sleep and come back with a refreshed mind.

 - Don't forget to take notes after taking an answer as you will surely have to read them to track the progress.